 The picture ‘Happy colors in the sky’ is by rogilde and is reproduced here under a Creative Commons Licence (Attribution-Non-Commercial-No Derivative Works 2.0 Generic). flickr – http://www.flickr.com/photos/42903611@N00/495216454/

-How to cite this article: Doyle, M. E. (1999) ‘Calling and informal education’, the encyclopaedia of informal education. [http://infed.org/mobi/calling-and-informal-education/ Retrieved: insert date].
+How to cite this article: Doyle, M. E. (1999) ‘Calling and informal education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/calling-and-informal-education/ Retrieved: insert date].

 Last Updated on